PiperBatey/holdings_dl/README.md

   XLK-holdings.csv
 ```

-`etf-log.csv` is saved in the local directory and contains a list of each ETF downloaded along with other useful information:
+`etf-log.csv` is saved in the local directory and contains a list of each ETF downloaded.

 | Symbol | Name | Last Price | Number of Holdings |
 | --- | --- | --- | --- |